 A compote is a step short of a topping or sauce, where the fruit is cooked briefly with a sweetener until it releases its natural juices.
 It's quick, easy, and has a deep strawberry flavor.
 A sweet, perfect topping for pancakes, rice pudding, french toast, ice cream, strawberry shortcakes, and other desserts.

-A compote has two ingredients, fruit and sugar, and that's debatable because you can make it with just fruit and water, letting the natural sugars from the fruit be released and sweeten.
+And that's debatable because you can make it with just fruit and water, letting the natural sugars from the fruit be released and used as the sweetener.

 No, it's not.
 The recipe for jam contains a lot more sugar and is cooked for a much longer time.